Blue State Blues: Oh, the Books You Will Burn!

 Just then, a pandemic

-make everyone sick.
+made everyone sick.

 Here was Joe’s chance